How is the EU funded and what is the money invested in? Read on to understand what the EU long-term budget is and how it is decided.

 - fines imposed on companies breaking EU competition rules.

 To help EU countries save money, particularly in light of the impact of the coronavirus outbreak, Parliament wants to reform the way the EU budget is funded.
-It is calling for new sources of income, with MEPs suggesting money could come from new corporate taxes (including taxation of large companies in the digital sector), the emissions trading scheme and a plastics tax.
+It has called for new sources of revenue.

-Due to the anticipated drop in the gross national income of EU countries in light of the pandemic and to finance the recovery, Parliament is also calling for an increase of the so-called own resources ceiling, notably the maximum amount the EU can request from member countries to finance the budget.
+Due to the anticipated drop in the gross national income of EU countries in light of the pandemic and to finance the recovery, Parliament has also approved an increase of the so-called own resources ceiling, notably the maximum amount the EU can request from member countries to finance the budget.

 How is the EU long-term budget decided?